ROBROICH/SAP_ODP_ODATA_CLIENT/README.md

 [How to create delta-enabled BW DataSource based ABAP CDS views ]( https://blogs.sap.com/2017/03/17/how-to-create-delta-enabled-bw-datasource-based-abap-cds-views/)

-The CDS-View customization is based on the blog of Maksim Alyapyshev.
-In this example sales document CDS views gets extended for data extraction.
+The shown CDS-View customization is based on the blog of Maksim Alyapyshev.
+In his example the sales document CDS views(I_SalesDocument) gets extended for data extraction.

 # Extending the sales document CDS View “I_SalesDocument”

 Based on the example of Maksim’s blog the CDS view had to be slightly adjusted by commenting out some lines which prevented the CDS- view from being activated.
-The column 'LastChangeDateTime' is used as identifier for CDC.
+The column 'LastChangeDateTime' is used as timestamp based identifier for CDC.
-Remark:
-Currently only timestamp-based CDC-flags are supported by extraction-enabled CDS-views.
-[HANA HASH_SHA256](https://help.sap.com/viewer/4fe29514fd584807ac9f2a04f6754767/2.0.01/en-US/d22ecca9d2951014850492e8c88d498c.html/) functions could be evaluated for delta calculation in addition to timestamps.

 ```
 @AbapCatalog.sqlViewName: 'ZRB_ISALESDOC_1'